Indy 500 (1995 video game): Gameplay

 Indy 500 is a racing game based on IndyCar, and possesses an official license from the Indianapolis Motor Speedway.
 Players can race one of three courses: Indianapolis Motor Speedway (called Indy 500 in the game), Highland Raceway, and Bayside Street, the latter two being fictitious courses.
 The race commences after the user has made their choice of automatic transmission or manual transmission with a 2-position shifter, capable of selecting 6 speeds.
 Special features of the cabinet include a steering wheel with haptic feedback.
 Similar to previous Sega arcade racing games, the game can be played from one of four different camera angles.

-Each race begins with a rolling start, and players are tasked with racing against opponents and a timer in a three lap event, needing to make it to the next checkpoint before the timer ends.
+Each race begins with a rolling start, and players are tasked with racing against opponents and a timed event, which can be a standard 3-lap race or an extended (Long Race Mode) race, varying between 16 and 20 laps (depending on the course selected), needing to make it to the next checkpoint before the timer ends.
 Racing speeds are up to 380 km/h, and up to 420 km/h (260 mph) while in a slipstream.
 Up to eight players can compete in multiplayer, via a feature where multiple arcade cabinets can be linked.
 A hidden feature in the game allows players to race as the pace car.